 Consumer Ratings for the Keurig K-Elite Coffee Maker

-The Keurig K-Elite is rated at an average of well over 4 stars from well over 950 reviews on Amazon at the time of writing (March 2019).
+The Keurig K-Elite is rated at an average of nearly 4.5 stars from over 1,130 reviews on Amazon at the time of writing (March 2019).
 Well over 80 per cent of reviewers award four or five stars.

 What users love best about this product is its solid build, the large water reservoir, the maximum brew size of 12-oz, and that you have a wide choice of brews to choose from when you use the Universal My K-Cup Reusable Coffee Filter (sold separately).